 You’ve worked hard to develop your brand’s social media following.
 However, there are some things that will turn off your followers, making them disappear like a bunny in a magician’s hat.
 Be careful and avoid the following 7 social media mistakes.

-People are on Facebook to have a good time and to catch up what’s going on with their friends and family.
-So, your content needs to be fun, or at least, interesting.
+People are on Facebook to have a good time and catch up on what’s happening with their friends and family.
+So, your content needs to be fun or at least interesting.
 Do not post ads in your social media feed.
-Focus on making content that entertains, inspires or educates.
-These types of posts get more likes, comments and shares; increasing your organic reach.
+Focus on making content that entertains, inspires, or educates.
+These posts get more likes, comments, and shares, increasing your organic reach.